georgerobescu/ow_draft--1/readme.md

 Now.

 Clear on your mind: don’t make sociality winning over productivity and don’t make productivity winning over sociality.
-Don’t think about the market; think about the permanent immanent movement aiming slightly towards up.
+Don’t think about the market; think about the permanent immanent movement aiming slightly upwards.
 Keep that thing moving on.